ed2204/STAT2402/Coursework T2.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.png)

 Looking at the model we have fitted, we see some interesting results, interpreted in more detail later on in this report.
 We first want to check that the assumptions used in fitting this model are correct.
-In fitting the model, we have assumed that the errors are
+In fitting the model, we have assumed that the errors are independent, $\epsilon_i$~$N(0,\sigma^2)$

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8.png)